2vcps/PSO-Guide/docker.md

 docker plugin set pure PURE_DOCKER_NAMESPACE=<clusterid>
 ```

-<clusterid> is name of your cluster.
+Where `<clusterid>` is name of your cluster.
 Make sure it is unique if you have multiple clusters attaching to the same FlashArray or FlashBlade.

 Re-enable the plugin.